Data pack: Data pack

 A data pack DataPack Definition is similar to a data packet it contains loads of information (data) and stores it within a pack where the data can be compressed to reduce its file size.
 Only certain programs can read a data pack therefore when the data is packed it is vital to know whether the receiving program is able to unpack the data.
-An example of data packs which are able to effective deliver information can be found on the reference page.
+An example of data packs which are able to deliver effective information can be found on the reference page.

 Mobile data packs

 When you refer to the word data pack it can come in many forms such as a mobile data pack.
 A mobile data pack refers to an add-on which can enable you to boost the amount of data which you can use on your mobile phone.
 The rate at which you use your data can also be monitored, so you know how much data you have left.
 Mobile data is a service which provides a similar service to Wi-Fi and allows you to connect to the Internet.
 So the purpose of a data pack is to increase the amount of data that your mobile has access to.
 An example of a mobile data pack can be found on the references.